redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter1.md

     --osinfo rhel9-unknown \
     --noautoconsole \
     --noreboot \
-    --disk /var/lib/libvirt/images/homepage.qcow2
+    --disk /var/lib/libvirt/images/webpage.qcow2
     ```

 5. Start the VM.

     ```bash
-    sudo virsh start homepage
+    sudo virsh start webpage
     ```

 6. Login via ssh.
 You can use the following command that will get the IP address from virsh and log you in.

     ```bash
-    VM_IP=$(sudo virsh -q domifaddr homepage | awk '{ print $4 }' | cut -d"/" -f1) && ssh bootc-user@$VM_IP
+    VM_IP=$(sudo virsh -q domifaddr webpage | awk '{ print $4 }' | cut -d"/" -f1) && ssh bootc-user@$VM_IP
     ```

-7. You can run a `curl localhost` to check if the httpd service with our base image homepage is working.
+7. You can run a `curl localhost` to check if the httpd service with our base image webpage is working.
 Exit the VM with `exit`, `logout` or Ctrl-d.

 8. Since we are going to refer to the quay.io registry, let us add $QUAY_USER to our .bashrc file.